aequitas-aod/template-python-project-poetry/README.md

 7. Check the Python version and OS tests should be run on in CI, by looking the file `.github/workflows/check.yml`

-8. Add your development dependencies to `requirements.txt`
+8. Add your runtime dependencies to `requirements.txt`
+    + and development-only dependencies here `requirements-dev.txt`

 9. Set your project's release metadata and dependencies by editing `setup.py`